 CSS Frameworks are hot; Generic Cascading Style Sheets are not

 Popular CSS Frameworks such as Compass and SASS provide encouragement to the programmers for writing legible, stable coding.
 Programmers are offered numerous constructs such as mix-ins, nesting blocks, and real variables, thus easing out the design layer.
-For example, tweaking a color on your website may prove to be enough for altering its style, rather than including a new command to the existing CSS file.
+For example, tweaking a colour on your website may prove to be enough for altering its style, rather than including a new command to the existing CSS file.

 GPU is hot; CPU is not

-With video games being full of extensive graphical routines that are capable of running in parallel, video cards have also undergone significant changes so that it can do all the heavy work.
+With video games being full of extensive graphical routines that are capable of running in parallel, video cards have also undergone significant changes so that they can do all the heavy work.
 Gamers tend to spend as much as $500-$600 for purchasing a GPU card.
 However, apart from the gamers, computer scientists are also looking to make the most of GPU cards for increasing the speed of applications by as much as a hundred times.

 As far as software development and programming trends are concerned, the list is seemingly an endless one.
 However, we have chosen only a few from this list.
-If you would like to share your opinion on the subject feel free to make your thoughts known in the comments section below.
+If you would like to share your opinion on the subject feels free to make your thoughts known in the comments section below.
 For a custom software development of your business, hire professional Software Programmer Brisbane services from experienced web development solution providers.